 for loop followed by two lines with no curly braces, where both lines are vaguely indented or a third line has been added in after the fact, we may be confused about which lines are really inside the loop.

 Save a little time for checking your work.
 Before submitting, reserve a few minutes to go back over your work.
 Check for matching parameter names passed into functions, etc. We try not to deduct points for minor things if it is obvious what you meant, but sometimes it is difficult to decipher your true intention.
 You might save yourself a few lost points by tidying up the details at the end.

 - Advice from Keith Schwarz about coding without an IDE

 - Advice from Julie Zelenski about coding exams

 Always remember why you are here!
 Your efforts to build practice skills and real understanding will take you a lot further than a pristine transcript.
-If you work hard toward mastery and feel good about your understanding of computer science that is an achievement to be proud of—regardless of how many points you get relative to the other students in the course.
+If you work hard toward mastery and feel good about your understanding of computer science that is an achievement you can be proud of!